-Forests in California’s Sierra Nevada region are characterized by regular bark beetle disturbances that interact with forest structure.
-Bark beetles shape forest structure as they sporadically kill weakened trees under normal conditions, or wide swaths of even healthy trees under outbreak conditions (Raffa et al. 2015).
-Forest structure also strongly influences bark beetle activity.
-Low-density forests are less prone to bark beetle attacks (Fettig 2012), but resolving the mechanism underlying this observation requires a more nuanced view of forest structure.
-For instance, a low-density forest may resist attack because longer dispersal distances are required for successful colonization of new hosts, because widely-spaced trees experience less competition for water resources and thus average tree vigor is greater (Hayes et al. 2009), or because its wider canopy openings disrupt pheromone signaling between beetles (Fettig 2012).
+Forests in California’s Sierra Nevada region are naturally characterized by regular bark beetle disturbances that interact with forest structure.
+Native bark beetles shape forest structure as they sporadically kill weakened trees in healthy forests and kill wide swaths of stressed and healthy trees under outbreak conditions (Raffa et al. 2015).
+Forest structure also strongly influences bark beetle activity, but in complex ways.
+Low-density forests are less prone to bark beetle attacks (Fettig 2012), but resolving the resistance to attack underlying this observation requires a more nuanced view of forest structure.
+For instance, a low-density forest may resist attack because longer dispersal distances are required for successful colonization of new hosts, because widely-spaced trees experience less competition for water resources and thus average tree vigor is greater (Hayes et al. 2009), and/or because wider canopy openings disrupt pheromone signaling between beetles (Fettig 2012).

-Density is often a coarse gauge of the size and spatial distribution of trees– the forest structure– with which bark beetles interact (Raffa et al. 2008).
+Stand density is often used as a coarse gauge of the size and spatial distribution of trees– the forest structure– with which bark beetles interact (Raffa et al. 2008).
 Climate change mitigation strategies emphasize reducing tree densities (North et al. 2015, Young et al. 2017), but understanding the optimal scale and pattern of tree distribution that can mitigate bark beetle outbreaks will be vital for predicting how California forests may respond to these interventions.
 Recent research has shown a strong link between complex forest structure and forest resilience, but measuring this complexity generally requires expensive equipment or labor-intensive field surveys (Larson and Churchill 2012, Kane et al. 2014).
-These barriers restrict survey frequency and extent, which limits insights into phenomena like bark beetle outbreaks that rapidly emerge over weeks to months but have long-lasting effects on forest conditions.
+These barriers restrict survey frequency and extent, which limit insights into phenomena like bark beetle outbreaks that rapidly emerge over weeks to months but have long-lasting effects on forest conditions.
 Further, the vast spatial extent and environmental gradient of mortality (Young et al. 2017, USDAFS 2019) challenges our ability to simultaneously consider how environmental conditions may interact with local forest structure to produce patterns of insect activity.
 Small, unhumanned aerial systems (sUAS) enable fast and relatively cheap remote imaging over dozens of hectares of forest, which can be used to determine both forest structure and tree condition at the individual tree scale (Morris et al. 2017).

 We used ultra-high resolution remote sensing data from a small, unhumanned aerial system over a network of 32 sites in the Sierra Nevada spanning 1000m of elevation and 350km of latitude and covering a total of 9 square kilometers of forest to ask how fine-scale forest structure affected the probability of tree mortality during the cumulative mortality event of 2012 to 2018.
 We asked: